dk949/Napitest/README.md

 ## Extra info
 * Based on [this](https://gauriatiq.medium.com/c-native-addon-independent-of-node-js-version-using-napi-node-addon-api-and-cmake-53315582cbd1) article from about a year ago.
 * I know some things can be done a lot better
-* This repo only exists to show that C++ is a superior language to rust when it comes to making node.js addons.